 What is Medly?

-The Medly telemonitoring program for heart failure management was developed at the University Health Network (UHN) to assist patients and clinicians with the management of heart failure.
+The Medly program is a model of care based on an expert system developed at the University Health Network (UHN) to assist patients and clinicians with the management of heart failure.

 The program consists of two key components: